Saaappi/HelpMePlay/README.md

 ### Toggles
 - **Safe Mode** - Tell the Junker subsystem to sell items in batches of 12, allowing you to use the buyback tab in case something is sold by mistake.
 - **Soulbound Mode** - If enabled, the Junker subsystem will sell any soulbound and equipable item that is 30 or more item levels below your current item level.
+- **Auto Sell** - If enabled, Junker will auto sell items from your inventory when the merchant window is opened.
 - **Armor** - If enabled, the Junker subsystem will sell any item of type "Armor".
 - **Consumables** - If enabled, the Junker subsystem will sell any item of type "Consumable".